 Customer satisfaction is an early indicator of loyalty and increased customer lifetime value (CLV or LTV).
 So one great way to demonstrate ROI of your training program is to look at your customer satisfaction scores and at the number of positive reviews before employees start engaging with training and to watch how those scores improve.

 4. Online learning grows earnings

 The ultimate success of a learning initiative is measured in increased earnings — for both the employee and the business.
-In a traditional businesses, one common metric is revenue-per-customer, sometimes expressed as average customer value.
-Another metric company's typically measure is average earnings-per-employee.
+In traditional businesses, one common metric is revenue-per-customer, sometimes expressed as average customer value.
+Another metric companies typically measure is average earnings-per-employee.

 Instructional videos and brief learning modules influence earnings by imparting fundamental knowledge, but they also show ways your platform can make employees more successful.
 In addition to helping them grow earnings, online learning demonstrates your commitment to helping providers succeed and keeping them in the fold.